TTitcombe/NoPeekNN/README.md

 We implement a black box model inversion attack to validate the protection afforded by [NoPeek].

+This implementation uses [`PySyft`][syft] to simulate distributed training, as would happen in applied SplitNN.

 ![Black box model inversion attack on NoPeekNN with weighting 0.1](./results/reconstruction_01weight_500ims.png)

 ## What is NoPeekNN?